rabogan/ESL-Lesson-System/README.md

 6. **Video Lesson Integration:** Integrate with video conferencing tools like Zoom or Google Meet to facilitate online lessons.
 7. **Teacher Cancellation System:** Allow teachers to cancel lessons and notify students automatically.
 8. **ChatBot** Much like the Duck Debugger in CS50, a chatbot could be used to help students outside of lesson times.
+9. **Pronunciation Helper:** Using a 3rd party API that compares student pronunciation of words (entered into a section in the lesson record), and helps them improve.

 ## Citing AI-Based Tools